 Regular monitoring of movement skills in schools is important to respond to changing circumstances, such as long periods of limited or no access to HPE and community sports.

 Physical educators will need support to re-introduce their students to physical education and help them catch up on what they have missed.
-They will have to cater for the diverse range of physical activity experiences that children bring to primary HPE.
+They will have to cater for the that children bring to primary HPE.
 Long lockdowns are likely to have increased disparities among children.

 Extra support will be needed from schools and governments.
 It’s particularly important for preschoolers and other priority populations.

 In years to come, better equipping educators with remote HPE delivery and digital technologies will be essential in dealing with similar situations across Australia.
-This offers the opportunity to explore new movement cultures as part of HPE.
+This offers the opportunity to as part of HPE.